neifors/neifors/README.md

     the Regional Government could provide me with a scholarship.
 There are some goals to reach to continue receiving that help and I did it the first two years.
 Sadly after my third one I had to leave it as well.

-    2016 --> I spent the year working hard to get enough savings to come back to the university but they weren't.
+    2016 --> I spent the year working hard to get enough savings to come back to the university but I couldn't get enough.

     2017 - 2020 --> I moved to England searching for better opportunities.
 I've been learning and improving my english while working as a chef.
 But most of all I've been saving money to keep going with my studies.